 Night vale.
 Enjoy the merch but did not enjoy the listening required to earn the moral claim to the merch.

 Joe Rogan experience.
 I like the idea, but I do not have the time for this kind of marathon entertainment, for the same reason I do not have time for Netflix binges.
-Would possibly listen to Joe Rogan edited highlights?
-But who has time to edit a 3 hour interview?
-And I think that part of the attraction is supposed to be entering a fugue state of interviewness.
+I think that part of the attraction is supposed to be entering a fugue state of interviewness.
+I would possibly listen to Joe Rogan edited highlights?

 Make your own podcast why not